Souradeep2304/Machine-Learning/README.md

 Figure 1.1: Types of Machine Learning
 </br></br>

 This repository contains jupyter notebook files that I worked on for 5 weeks.
-Each week there was a new scneario in which I had to implement different concepts of machine learning to get the desired outputs.
+Each week there was a new scenario in which I had to implement different concepts of machine learning to get the desired outputs.